 Panorama Point Trail is a 4.8 mile heavily trafficked loop trail located near Golden, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 This was an ok hike.
 Nice little outing to get outside and get moving.
 Relatively easy.
 Would recommend for families with little ones.

 I woke up and knew right away that it was one of those days where I just really needed to find myself.
 This trail caught my eye on AllTrails and I knew it was the one.
 I went with my significant other and we had such a magical time.
 The slopes were not too steep, not too flat, they were just right.
 It gives your thighs the perfect burn.
 If I were to rate this trail I would say solid 7.
 Would bang for sure.

 It was the perfect hike for seeing the changing leaves.
 Many of the Aspens were a gorgeous yellow.
 We took the Mule Deer trail to the Panama point parking lot which has a nice viewing deck.
 We would have done the full loop, but the Broncos played at 2.
 Nice for families with small kids.